Critical Metallicity of Cool Supergiant Formation. II. Physical Origin: Models

 \section{Models}

-We begin with the grid of massive star models from Paper I, which spans initial masses from $11$ to $60\, M_{\odot}$ and metallicities from $Z=1\times 10^{-5}$ to $2\times 10^{-2}$.
+We begin with the grid of massive star models from Paper I, hereafter Grid (a), which spans initial masses from $11$ to $60\, M_{\odot}$ and metallicities from $Z=1\times 10^{-5}$ to $2\times 10^{-2}$.
 The models were computed using the Modules for Experiments in Stellar Astrophysics \citep[MESA;][]{paxton2011,paxton2013,paxton2015,paxton2018,paxton2019,jermyn2023} version No. 10108.
-Each model evolves from the pre-main-sequence stage using the “basic” nuclear reaction network with eight isotopes, and then proceeds from the zero-age main sequence (ZAMS) using the “approx21 (Cr60)” network, which includes 21 isotopes.
-The models incorporate Henyey’s mixing-length theory, semi-convection, convective overshooting, Type 2 opacity, and mass loss.
-Details of the model setup are provided in Section 2 of Paper I.
+Each model evolves from the pre-main-sequence stage using the "create\_zams" module with the “basic” nuclear reaction network, and then proceeds from the zero-age main sequence (ZAMS) using the “approx21 (Cr60)” network, which includes 21 isotopes.
+The models adopt Henyey’s mixing-length theory with a mixing-length parameter of $\alpha_{\rm MLT} = 1.5$.
+Semi-convection is included with an efficiency of $\alpha_{\rm sc} = 0.01$.
+Exponential overshooting is implemented following \citet{Herwig2000}, with $f_{\rm ov} = 0.001$ in non-burning and H-burning regions, $f_{\rm ov} = 0$ in He- and metal-burning regions, and $f_{0,\,\rm ov} = 0.0005$ in all regions.
+Further details of the model setup are provided in Section~2 of Paper~I.

-Following the analysis in Paper I, we adopt the $25\,M_{\odot}$ models as representative cases, as they exhibit typical evolutionary behaviors across different metallicities.
-Using these $25\,M_{\odot}$ models from the grid described above, we carry out a series of experiments on stellar models by modifying the opacity and nuclear reaction rates to examine their effects on supergiant evolution.
-These extended models are designed as numerical experiments to isolate the influence of specific physical parameters and are not intended to represent realistic stellar evolution.
+Using the $25\,M_{\odot}$ models from Grid (a), we carry out a series of controlled experiments in which we individually modify several metallicity-dependent factors, such as opacity and nuclear reaction rates, to assess their impact on supergiant evolution.
+These numerical experiments are designed to separate the influence of specific physical parameters and are not intended to represent realistic stellar evolution.

-Opacity, as a metallicity-dependent factor, strongly impacts the energy transport of the entire star.
-Adjusting opacity in stellar models requires careful consideration as opacity is coupled with the evolution of gas density, temperature, and metallicity.
-A robust method to modify opacity is by adjusting the value of $Z_{\rm base}$ in MESA, which specifies the base metallicity used to retrieve opacities from the opacity tables.
-Importantly, $Z_{\rm base}$ governs the opacity alone and does not represent the metallicity of the star.
-For example, a model with $Z = 0.02$ and $Z_{\rm base} = 0.001$ has a metallicity of 0.02 but evolves with an opacity comparable to that of a star with $Z = 0.001$.
-This approach enables us to isolate the effects of opacity from other metallicity-dependent effects in stellar evolution.
-To avoid confusion in terminology, we denote the MESA input parameter $Z_{\rm base}$ as $\zeta_{\rm opacity}$ throughout the discussion in this paper.
+To control opacity systematically, we vary the MESA parameter $Z_{\rm base}$, which specifies the base metallicity used to query the opacity tables.
+This parameter affects the opacity alone and is independent of the actual stellar metallicity.
+For example, a model with $Z = 0.02$ and $Z_{\rm base} = 0.001$ retains its true metallicity of 0.02 but evolves with opacities comparable to that of a star with $Z = 0.001$.
+This method helps to separate the effects of opacity from other metallicity-dependent influences, such as changes in nuclear energy generation and the mean molecular weight.
+To avoid confusion, we refer to $Z_{\rm base}$ as $\zeta_{\kappa}$ throughout this paper.

 Nuclear reaction rates are modified using the \texttt{reaction\_for\_special\_factor} option in the \texttt{star\_job} section of the MESA inlist.
 For the CNO cycle, we adopt the parameter $\eta_{\rm CNO}$ to linearly scale the rates of five key reactions included in the approx21 nuclear reaction network: (1) $^{12}{\rm C}+^1{\rm H} \rightarrow ^{13}{\rm N}+\gamma$, (2) $^{14}{\rm N}+^1{\rm H} \rightarrow ^{15}{\rm O}+\gamma$, (3) $^{16}{\rm O}+^1{\rm H} \rightarrow ^{17}{\rm F}+\gamma$, (4) $^{15}{\rm N}+^1{\rm H} \rightarrow ^{16}{\rm O}+\gamma$, and (5) $^{15}{\rm O}+^1{\rm H} \rightarrow ^{12}{\rm C}+^{4}{\rm He}$.
 In addition, we use another factor $\eta_{3\alpha}$ to linearly scale the reaction rate of the triple-alpha process.